seriaati/embedez/README.md

+# PROJECT ABANDONED

+This project will no longer be maintained.
+Please use [Embed Fixer](https://github.com/seriaati/embed-fixer) and turn on "Show original link button" in settings.

 # embedez

 This is a proxy for [EmbedEZ](https://embedez.com/), it utilizes EmbedEZ's API to provide the same embed as the original service, but removes the ads and redirects to the original source of the URL instead of EmbedEZ's page.